-CCS is one of California's leading public charter schools serving scholars throughout the state in transitional kindergarten ("TK"), kindergarten, and grades one (1) through twelve (12).
-We are an independent study program.
-We recognize that in education one size does not fit all and have two (2) great programs to serve scholars, the Options Learning Program and the Online Learning Program.
-This Scholar Handbook is specific to the Online Learning Program.
-CCS is designed and organized to serve scholars and families who have chosen a unique educational setting that can meet an individual scholar's needs.
+Compass is one of California's leading public charter schools serving scholars throughout the state in transitional kindergarten ("TK"), kindergarten ("K"), and grades one (1) through twelve (12).
+We are an exclusively virtual, personalized learning program.
+We recognize that in education one size does not fit all and have two (2) great academic programs to serve scholars: the Options Learning Program and the Online Learning Program.
+This Scholar Handbook is specific to the Online Learning Program, which serves scholars in kindergarten (K) and grades one (1) through twelve (12).
+Compass is designed and organized to serve scholars and families who have chosen a unique educational setting that can meet an individual scholar's needs.

-A prospectus, including a description of the curriculum along with titles, descriptions, and instructional aims of every course offered by CCS, is available for review upon request.
+A prospectus, including a description of the curriculum along with titles, descriptions, and instructional aims of every course offered by Compass, is available for review upon request.
 Please note that, pursuant to law, the Charter School may charge for the prospectus in an amount not to exceed the cost of duplication.

-CCS is an academic program, and we are proud of the rich, rigorous, standards-based program we provide.
-Because we are a virtual school, we utilize many digital tools and platforms.
-For example, parent workshops, clubs, parent teacher conferences, and live, academic instruction are conducted virtually.
+Compass is an academic program, and we are proud of the rich, rigorous, standards-based program we provide.
+Because we are an exclusively virtual public charter school, we utilize many digital tools and platforms.
+For example, parent workshops, clubs, parent teacher conferences, and synchronous academic instruction are conducted virtually.
 These digital tools allow us to enhance our scholars' learning, as well as the relationships and communication we have with them and each other.
-While a virtual community is important to us, we also seek to build in-person communities with a variety of enrichment events, workshops, and field trips.
+While a virtual community is important to us, we also seek to build in-person communities with a variety of events, workshops, and field trips.